Ott Tänak: 2011

-In 2011, Tänak drove 7 rallies with a Ford Fiesta S2000, prepared by MM-Motorsport team under Markko Märtin's instructions.
+In 2011, Tänak drove in seven rallies with a Ford Fiesta S2000, prepared by MM-Motorsport team under Markko Märtin's instructions.
 He made a five-year contract with Ford.

 Tänak scored his first WRC points in the 2011 Rally Mexico, and finished second in SWRC.
-In Italy he collected his first class win with an outstanding performance.
+In Italy, he collected his first class win with an outstanding performance.
 He continued to impress in Greece, as he was leading after the first day, but rolled his car on the first stage of the second day, and had to retire.
-In Finland he finished 3rd, and looked like he has only mathematical chances of winning the title.
-But with victories in Germany and France, he put himself back into title contention, arriving in Spain only 3 points behind leader Juho Hänninen.
+In Finland, he finished third, and looked like he has only mathematical chances of winning the title.
+But with victories in Germany and France, he put himself back into title contention, arriving in Spain only three points behind leader Juho Hänninen.
 However, he hit a rock on the first stage, breaking his Fiesta S2000's front crossmember, and had to restart under SupeRally rules, meaning that he basically lost all of his chances of becoming the champion.
 He finished the event sixth in SWRC, and runner-up to Hänninen in the championship standings.

-He made his debut in a WRC-spec Ford Fiesta prepared by M-Sport Stobart at the 2011 Wales Rally GB, testing tyre supplier DMACK's tyre compounds in preparation for their entry into the championship in 2012.
+Tänak made his debut in a WRC-spec Ford Fiesta prepared by M-Sport Stobart at the 2011 Wales Rally GB, testing tyre supplier DMACK's tyre compounds in preparation for their entry into the championship in 2012.